pgugger/LandscapeGenomics/2019/Exercise1.md

 ### Viewing sequence files

-When you get your Illumina data, it will either come in QSEQ or FASTQ files (the latter is becoming more common).
-Let's assume you just got your results in QSEQ format.

 Log in to the cluster with `ssh` using the Terminal on a Mac or PuTTY on Windows.
 Type the following and enter your password

 	ssh -p 60307 username@132.247.186.44